stefanwalther/qliksense-extension-tutorial/docs/09-Loading-Resources.md

 If you want your custom styles (defined in one ore more CSS files) to be considered in your visualization extension we have to load them first.
 There are several ways how to achieve that:

-1) Loading and addding the content of a CSS file to the document's header
+1) Loading and adding the content of a CSS file to the document's header
 2) Adding a link to a style sheet to the document's header
 3) Using the requireJS CSS plugin